 - shoe mitts

-- branded pens and notepads, in many hotels, not always!
+- branded pens and notepads in many hotels, although not always

 What Not to Take From a Hotel Room